Guitarheroua/boardgames-translations/FoggyIsland/language/en/GamePlay.md

 ![gp1]

-2. Player choses one token from hand and places it to any [free tile][freeTile] on the "Island Map".
+2. Player chooses one token from hand and places it to any [free tile][freeTile] on the "Island Map".
-    > Note: Player should try to build [line][line] from his characters tokens on the "Island Map" and block lines of his opponent.
+    > Note: Player should try to build a [line][line] from his characters tokens on the "Island Map" and block lines of his opponent.

 ![gp2]